mosaic-design-system/docs/src/components/accordion.md

       ## Using an accordion

-       Accordions are more suitable when the context of the page only requires a few key pieces of information but you want to give the option of learning more.
-Accordions should be avoided when your audience needs most or all of the content on the page to complete their task.
+      Accordions are a great way to section off content-rich pages, collapsing the sections will also give users an overview of the content available whilst minimizing scrolling and make the page appear less daunting.\r

       Make sure the section headings are clear and concise, but still give the user enough information about what each one contains.
-All headings should be sentence case and not have the first letter of every word capitalised.
+All headings should be sentence case and not have the first letter of every word capitalised.\r

+      Always allow the user to expand multiple accordions at a time and avoid hiding task critical content."
     icon: file_invoice
   - title: Code
     hook: code